8 Health Benefits of Pistachios, 3 Side Effects & Nutrition Facts

 Avoid Risks

-Mold on pistachios is not always immediately visible to the naked eye, so your best bet is to look for other characteristics.
+Mold on pistachios is not always immediately visible to the naked eye, so your best bet is to look for other characteristics to make sure the pistachio is good to eat.

-They have their name as "green almonds" for a reason.
-Make sure they are nice and green before you eat them.
-As a rule of thumb, you can remember: The greener the pistachio, the better the quality.
+Make sure the pistachios are nice and green before you eat them.
+As a rule of thumb: the greener the pistachio, the better the quality.

-Only when unpeeled pistachios are cracked at the seam, i.e. slightly open, are they really ripe.
-So if you see pistachios in the supermarket that are still closed, you should refrain from buying them;
+Only when pistachio shells are cracked at the seam, i.e. slightly open, does it mean that the stone fruit is really ripe.
+So if you see pistachios in the supermarket with their shells still closed, you should refrain from buying them.

 Pistachios are usually odorless.
 If they smell slightly musty, you should refrain from eating them.
-If they taste funny, you should definitely spit them out, even then there is a risk that aflatoxins have formed.
+If they taste funny, you should definitely spit them out as there is a risk that aflatoxins have formed.

 Don’t save on the wrong end.
 The controls for proper storage are not particularly inexpensive, which is why people like to save them so that the pistachios can be sold for less in stores.
 That’s why you should be careful not to necessarily go for the ones with the lowest price.